 The RE Continuous Personal Development (RE CPD) Team is the operating arm of the RE Vocational Education & Training Trust (REVETT).
 In 2016 the CEO of REVETT requested support for the expansion of the current portfolio of (civilian-recognised) qualifications available to serving members of the Corps.
 An annual grant of £30K per year for 3 years (wef 2017) was approved.
-A report from REVETT indicates that the money is being used to provision the mapping of military courses to the most appropriate civilian qualifications.
+Annual updates from REVETT indicate that the money is being used to provision the mapping of military courses to the most appropriate civilian qualifications.
 Again, this expenditure is positive evidence that the REA is providing valuable support for the serving soldiers in ensuring that their military qualifications will be readily transferable to the civilian world into the future: a convincing demonstration of the REA's commitment to enhancing Esprit de Corps.
-REVETT has only spent half of the sum (£30K) allocated for 2017 but has indicated that the remainder could usefully be used in 2018, in addition to the sum already set aside for that year.
-The Finance Committee agreed to a carry-forward of the 2017 under-spend into 2018 without prejudice to the £30k already allocated for 2018.
+REVETT has underspent the 2018 grant of £30k but has indicated that the remainder could usefully be used in 2019, in addition to the sum already set aside for that year.
+The Finance Committee agreed to a carry-forward of the 2018 under-spend into 2019 without prejudice to the £30k already allocated for 2019.